 Older Adult Resources

-We care about the resources for older adults that we share.
+We care about the resources we share.
 The organizations, workshops and resources below provide accurate information that is reliable and trustworthy.
 Use them with peace of mind that they have your best interests at heart.
 They are selected to provide maximum help for older adults at risk of financial exploitation.

 Want to report a scam so others won’t be fooled?
 Contact the Federal Trade Commission.
 If you or someone you know has been a victim of scams, fraud or identity theft, visit our SAFE page for free counseling and training.
-Read these quick tips to protect yourself from the latest Covid-19 vaccination scams.
-And share these resources for older adults with friends and family.
+Tech support scams are becoming more prevalent.
+Learn what they are and how to avoid them HERE.
+And remember to share these resources with friends and family.

 Groups and websites are listed that you can trust to help you manage and protect your finances, report issues, improve your health and safety, and learn about other topics that impact us as we grow older.